umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/settings-dashboards.md

 <summary>Welcome</summary>

 The Welcome dashboard is the first dashboard in the Settings section.
-Like all dashboards, it consists of a view that can be customized.
-The Welcome dashboard consists of links to different resources that can be used when developing your Umbraco website.
+Like all dashboards, it has a customizable view and links to different resources for developing your Umbraco website.

 For more information about creating custom dashboards, see the [Dashboards](../../customizing/dashboards.md) article.